Pantheon: Narrative Intermediate Gods

 Sol Badguy, God of False Marty Stus

-- Theme Song: Keep Yourself Alive 2 or 3.
-Give Me A Break.
+- Theme Song: Keep Yourself Alive 2 or 3, or Ride the Fire.

-- Symbol: The Fireseal or the Mark of the Gears.
+- Symbol: The Fireseal on the Mark of the Gears.

 - Alignment: Chaotic Good

-- Portfolio: People With Baggage, Rampant Badassery, Cauterizing and Cutting All at Once, Stoicism, Good Sentiments Hidden by Bad Words, Being Strong, Yet Smart, Power Limiters, Standing in for the Creator.
+- Portfolio: People With Baggage, Rampant Badassery, Cauterizing and Cutting All at Once, Stoicism, Good Sentiments Hidden by Bad Words, Being Strong, Yet Smart, Standing in for the Creator.

 - Pulls double duty as the God of Atoners in the House of Heroes.